-We are providing this letter in connection with your audit of our financial statements as of and for the year ended September 30, 2019.
+We are providing this letter in connection with your audits of our financial statements as of and for the years ended September 30, 2020 and 2019.
 We confirm that we are responsible for the fair presentation of the financial statements in conformity with accounting principles generally accepted in the United States of America.
 We are also responsible for adopting sound accounting policies, establishing and maintaining effective internal control over financial reporting, operations and compliance, and preventing and detecting fraud.